opensrp/opensrp-web/docs/Architecture/containers.md

 ## Creating Containers

-Most of the work involved in creating a container is during the phase where you have to actually create the underlying presentational component.
-Once that is done there is `connect` function provided by `react-redux` that takes the dump component and connects it to the store.
+Most of the work involved in creating a container is done during the phase where you have to actually create the underlying presentational component([see here](components.md)).
+Once that is done; there is a `connect` function provided by `react-redux` that takes the dumb component and connects it to the store.

-The connect function can take in several args as seen [here](https://react-redux.js.org/api/connect), however more often that not you will find you only need 2 arguments:
+The [connect](https://react-redux.js.org/api/connect) function can take up to 4 arguments, however, you will often find that you only need 2 arguments:

-- an object that maps the components props to portions of the store, for the sake of conventions such an object is the return value of a function named `mapStateToProps`
+- an object that maps the components props to portions of the store, such an object is the return value of a function named `mapStateToProps`.

 ```typescript
 /** Map props to state  */